 The curriculum in Arts is planned to lay the foundation of a broad and liberal education.
-It stresses therefore, the literary and cultural courses and aims at the development an interest in all that is best in life.
-It fosters an appreciation of what is sound in philosophy and beautiful in literature and seeks not merely to familiarize the student with the gree facts and movements of history but to create interest in the movements and the personalities identified with them.
-The formation of studious and literary habits is regarded as greater importance than the encyclopaedic acquisition of fact while accurate and thorough scholarship in a rather limit field is preferred to superficial acquaintance with man branches of knowledge.
-In this, as in all courses, classes religious and moral topics are essential requirements.
+It stresses therefore, the literary and cultural courses and aims at the development of an interest in all that is best in life.
+It fosters an appreciation of what is sound in philosophy and beautiful in literature and seeks not merely to familiarize the student with the great facts and movements of history but to create interest in these movements and the personalities identified with them.
+The formation of studious and literary habits is regarded as of greater importance than the encyclopaedic acquisition of facts, while accurate and thorough scholarship in a rather limited field is preferred to superficial acquaintance with many branches of knowledge.
+In this, as in all courses, classes in religious and moral topics are essential requirements.